 How to cite: Blacksburg, Seth R. “Adjuvant or Salvage RT Post-Radical Prostatectomy” April 15, 2018.
 Accessed [date today]. https://grandroundsinurology.com/adjuvant-or-salvage-rt-post-radical-prostatectomy/

 Adjuvant or Salvage RT Post-Radical Prostatectomy- Summary:

 Seth R. Blacksburg, MD, MBA, discusses the clinical significance of biochemical failure post-radical prostatectomy (RP).
-He then reviews the literature comparing the advantages and disadvantages of adjuvant and salvage radiation therapy (RT) for biochemical recurrence.
+He then reviews the literature regarding adjuvant and salvage radiation therapy (RT) for prostate cancer biochemical recurrence.
 Furthermore, he summarizes consensus guidelines, meta level considerations and debates regarding adjuvant and salvage RT, and prospective trials.

 Background of Clinical Significance of Biochemical Failure Following Radical Prostatectomy

 While prostatectomy is an established curative therapy for localized disease, and the most common treatment employed for prostate cancer patients, a portion of patients suffer biochemical or pathologic failure.

 A series from Johns Hopkins characterized the clinical significance of biochemical failure after RP by following 1,997 post-RP patients between 1982 and 1997.
 At a mean follow-up of 5.3 years, 15%, or 304, of those patients developed biochemical failure.
 Furthermore, out of those patients, 103 developed bone metastases.
 Notably, the median time from first PSA elevation to metastases development was 8 years, and the median time to death after metastases was 5 years.

 These median times to progression mean are important to keep in mind when interpreting data regarding longevity benefits in adjuvant or salvage RT.